Skip navigation.

 Efficiency of Performance Tuning measurements

-Before start tuning think about the following graph:
+Before you start tuning you should think about the following graph:

 Tuning Efficiency